Student Finance CalculatorSFC

 3. ELQ Restrictions Removed

-Under the current system, “equivalent or lower qualification” (ELQ) rules restrict funding if you already hold a qualification at the level you want to study.
-The LLE removes these restrictions, making it significantly easier for people to retrain in a new field without penalty.
+Right now, equivalent or lower qualification rules can block funding if you already hold a qualification at the level you want to study.
+The LLE removes that barrier, which is why it matters much more for career changers than for school leavers.

 4. Personal Digital Account

-The Student Loans Company will host a lifelong personal account where you can check your LLE balance, apply for funding, track applications, and get guidance on courses and careers.
-No more applying from scratch each academic year.
+The Student Loans Company will host a personal LLE account where you can check your balance, apply for funding, track applications, and browse course guidance.
+That should reduce the need to reapply from scratch each year.

 5. Age Cap for Tuition (60)